SideScrollUI/SideScroll/Docs/Dev/Serializer.md

 # Serialization

-- Atlas includes it's own serializer, which allows it to load gigabytes of data in a few seconds.
+- SideScroll includes it's own serializer, which allows it to load gigabytes of data in a few seconds.

 ## Features
 - Automatically serializes most objects with no additional logic